 One benefit of working remotely is flexibility.
 This is why working from home could be a good option for people who have a lot of family-related responsibilities.

-It could also be a great alternative for someone that has a disability or condition that would preclude them from a bedside job.
-There are many other positive aspects of remote work.
+It could also be a great alternative for someone who has a disability or condition that would preclude them from a bedside job.
+Other positive aspects of remote work include:

 Disadvantages of Remote Nursing Work